How you Can Relocate to Paradise and Never Pay Tax Again

 Saint Kitts and Nevis also have a Citizenship by Investment program.
 You can effectively buy a Saint Kitts and Nevis passport for $100,000.
 That will allow you to live permanently in one of the tax havens of the Caribbean.

 Puerto Rico is a US territory with a population of 3.2m.
-As Puerto Rico is not a US state it’s able to offer unique tax incentives to US citizens.
-If you are a US citizen you’re taxed on your worldwide income no matter where you live.
+As Puerto Rico is not a US state, it can offer unique tax incentives to US citizens.
+If you are a US citizen, you’re taxed on your worldwide income no matter where you live.
 Even if you live in a tax haven, you’ll have to pay US taxes on your worldwide income.

 Puerto Rico, however, offers a solution to this for US citizens.
 Bonafide residents of Puerto Rico can start a business there and export services to the US.
 They will pay a corporate tax rate of only 4%.
 Dividends are tax-free for Puerto Rican residents.
 There are no capital gains taxes.